valebes/ppl/README.md

 }
 ```

-If We don't want to use the templates offered by the library, there is the possibility to create custom stage.
+If we don't want to use the templates offered by the library, there is the possibility to create custom stage.
-By creating custom stages It is possible to add state and create more complicate nodes for our pipeline.
+By creating custom stages it is possible to build stateful and more complex nodes for our pipeline.

 Here the same example but using custom defined stages:
 ```rust